 Tapestry

-A space for those who identify as White women that explores how White women have aligned with power structures that perpetuate patriarchy and racism, from slavery to the Karen.
-We offer classes, community events, and immersive trips.
+A space for White women to explore how their identities have intersected with power structures that sustain patriarchy and racism, from slavery to the ‘Karen’ stereotype.
+Through live courses, community events, and immersive experiences, we aim to create a supportive environment where everyone can thrive.

 Ways to Engage